spotDL/spotify-downloader/README.md

 - Look up for open issues and see if you can help out there.

-- There's also a web-based application for this tool under (major) work called (spotifube)[https://github.com/djalmaaraujo/spotifube].
-Check it out if you would like to help work on it.
+- There's also a web-based application for this tool under (major) work called [spotifube](https://github.com/djalmaaraujo/spotifube).
+Check it out if you'd like to contribute to it!

 ## Installation & Usage